OWASP/pytm/README.md

 The `threats.py` file contains strings that run through eval\(\) -&gt; make sure the file has correct permissions or risk having an attacker change the strings and cause you to run code on their behalf.
 The logic lives in the "condition", where members of "target" can be logically evaluated.
 Returning a true means the rule generates a finding, otherwise, it is not a finding.**

-The following is a sample `tm.py` file that describes a simple application where a User logs into the application and posts some comments on the app.
+The following is a sample `tm.py` file that describes a simple application where a User logs into the application and posts comments on the app.
 The app server stores those comments into the database.
 There is an AWS Lambda that periodically cleans the Database.

 ```python